 The traditional use of this plant was for the skin and female reproductive organs such as the uterus and ovaries.
 Due to its earthy and somewhat wet, soil-like smell, which resembles the smell of moss, it is also used in aromatherapy as a sedative and calming agent.

-Antifungal: This property, along with its antibacterial property, makes the essential oil of Spikenard an efficient skin care agent.
-It helps to cure ailments caused by fungal infections on the skin and inside the body, including food poisoning by fungus, dermatitis, patches on skin, itching, deformation in the skin, and psoriasis.
+This property, along with its antibacterial property, makes the essential oil of spikenard an efficient skin care agent.
+It helps to cure ailments caused by fungal infections on the skin and inside the body, including food poisoning by fungus, dermatitis, patches on the skin, itching, deformation in the skin, and psoriasis.

-Deodorant: The earthy and mossy fragrance of the essential oil of Spikenard is pleasant to the nostrils and the mind.
-It is very soothing on nerves and mind and gives a comfortable feeling.
+The earthy and mossy fragrance of the essential oil of spikenard is pleasant to the nostrils and the mind.
+It is very soothing to nerves and mind and gives a comfortable feeling.
 It is no wonder that such a fragrance would be used as a deodorant.
 Furthermore, it is not harsh and does not give you headaches or allergies like many synthetic deodorants do.

-Anti-inflammatory: This property of Spikenard, which is inherited by its essential oil, makes it fight nearly all sorts of inflammation, whether they effect the nervous, digestive or respiratory systems.
+This property of spikenard, which is inherited by its essential oil, makes it fight nearly all sorts of inflammation, whether they affect the nervous, digestive or respiratory systems.

-Sedative: Essential oil of Spikenard is a well known sedative and helps maintain your physical, mental and psychological balance.
-It sedates inflammations in the digestive and nervous system, irritations, nervous afflictions, convulsions, depression, stress and feelings like anxiety, anger, and panic.
+Essential oil of spikenard is a well-known sedative and helps maintain your physical, mental, and psychological balance.
+It sedates inflammation in the digestive and nervous system, irritations, nervous afflictions, convulsions, depression, stress, and feelings of anxiety, anger, and panic.
 It also sedates cardiac problems such as abnormal palpitations and restlessness.
-These sedating and relaxing effects also helps patients of insomnia to get healthy sleep.
+These sedating and relaxing effects also help patients with insomnia to get healthy sleep.

-Other Benefits: It can be used to treat allergies, fever, hemorrhoids, varicose veins, and the pain of angina, as well as aiding in the regeneration of cells, the healing of wounds, the circulation of blood and lymph, and the secretion of hormones and enzymes.
+It can be used to treat allergies, fever, hemorrhoids, varicose veins, and the pain of angina, as well as aids in the regeneration of cells, the healing of wounds, the circulation of blood and lymph, and the secretion of hormones and enzymes.
 In aromatherapy, this oil is employed for inducing mental peace, harmony, and truthfulness.